Skip to main content

 warning

-To implement the API, set the BASE_HEX_API_URL key equal to your Hex workspace's base URL.
+To make an API request, set the BASE_HEX_API_URL key equal to your Hex workspace's base URL.
 For most customers, this will be https://app.hex.tech/api/v1.
-For single tenant, EU multi tenant, and HIPAA multi tenant customers, replace "app.hex.tech" with your custom URL (e.g. "atreides.hex.tech", "eu.hex.tech").
+For single tenant, EU multi tenant, and HIPAA multi tenant customers, replace app.hex.tech with your custom URL (e.g. atreides.hex.tech, eu.hex.tech).

 Set the TOKEN key equal to the workspace token you generated in the step above.